-Having to deal with the aftermath of a disaster that has affected your property can be traumatic and stressful.
-Paul Davis provides the following tips and information that should help provide a smoother recovery process.
+The aftermath of any disaster that has directly affected your house can often be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis provides the following tips and information that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (330) 920-1936

-- Obviously, it’s extremely important to be sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to let them know you are all safe.
+- Obviously, it’s extremely important to be sure you and your family (and don’t forget your pets) are safe and that you contact your friends and relatives to inform them that you are safe.

 - Report the damage to your insurance company as soon as it is possible.

-- Keep a listing of all household goods or personal belongings you have thrown out and receipts for any expenses you incur while protecting your home.
+- Keep a listing of any and all household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your property.

 Water Damage Tips

-- Be Safe: A water event can present many possible safety hazards to occupants.
-The potential for slips and falls and electric shock are real.
-Remember, items soaked with water can be very heavy.
-Only handle tasks that can be done safely.
+- Be Safe: Water events can present a lot of potential safety hazards to occupants.
+The potential for electric shock and slips and falls are very real.
+Also, items soaked with water can be very heavy.
+Only perform tasks that can be done so safely.

-- Electrical: Turn off the power to affected rooms of the home.
-Do not operate your television or other electrical appliances while standing on wet carpets or floors.
+- Electrical: Be sure to turn off the power to affected areas of the house.
+Never operate the TV or other electrical appliances while standing on wet carpets or floors.

-- Clothing/Fabrics: Transfer wet items to a dry area.
-Don’t allow draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to dry places.
+Do not let draperies to stay in contact with wet carpeting or floors.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some helpful tips to help deal with the damage:
+While you are waiting for us to arrive, below are some helpful tips to help deal with the damage:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home safe.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the property safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from water used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done safely.

 - Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a small amount of time, entry by a person can lead to additional damage.
+Even for a short period of time, entry by a person can lead to additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Never use any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been inspected by a professional.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Doors: Close all doors in affected rooms to contain smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to localize smoke odors as much as possible.

-- Food Items: Never eat food items exposed to smoke or any canned goods that have been subjected to excessive heat.
+- Food Items: Never eat food items exposed to smoke or canned products that have been exposed to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.